jdittrich/userNeedResearchBook/text/dataAnalysis.md

 >
 > ![Annotated Diagram, P2](images/U2_GoodBadTime_Diagramm.svg)
 >
-> * It looks much different from the first diagram above – there are far more ups and downs
+> * It looks much different from the first diagram above—there are far more ups and downs
 > * However, we have also a positive start of the design process
 > * New is, that the hard to solve problem cause bad mood, and that solving them makes the participant happy.
 > * The client also praises (which lifts the mood)
-> * The clients wished cause problems and thus a worse mood, in the diagram above it was mainly that the client caused »waiting«
+> * The clients wished cause problems and thus a worse mood, in the diagram above it was mainly that the client caused “waiting”
 > * Distressful phase at the end
-> * Like in the diagram above, there is a  positive »it is done« phase
+> * Like in the diagram above, there is a  positive “it is done” phase
 >
 > My third participant’s diagram was this:
 >